 The Government has a number of public measurements on careers education in schools.
 These are called the ‘Gatsby Benchmarks’.
 To find out more click here.https://www.gatsby.org.uk/education/focus-areas/good-career-guidance

-To view your child’s progress Gatsby Benchmarks with careers education log into Grofar
+To view your child’s careers log please sign into their Unifrog account https://www.unifrog.org/sign-in

-Each child has their Grofar login on the careers page of their planner
+Each child has their Unifrog login in their planner.

 To find out more about a specific job use these links to explore job profiles.
 If you are not sure about choosing a career pathway use a careers diagnostic test which you will also find on these sites